mrkkrp/markkarpov.com/tutorial/exceptions.md

 ---
 title: Exceptions tutorial
-desc: This is a tutorial about exceptions in Haskell which originally was written as a chapter for the Intermediate Haskell book.
+desc: This is a tutorial about exceptions in Haskell.
 date:
   published: March 3, 2019
-  updated: July 31, 2026
+  updated: August 3, 2026
 ---

-*This text originally was written as a chapter for the [Intermediate Haskell][ih] book.
-Due to lack of progress with the book in the last year, other authors agreed to let me publish the text as a standalone tutorial so that people can benefit at least from this part of our work.*

 ```toc
 ```